AadyaDaita/Arduino_Society/tpt.md

 - Open-source - programs that are free on the internet
 - Open Access - online research output free of any and all restrictions on access and free of restrictions on access and free of restrictions on use, such as copyright or license restrictions.

+_5.5 GitHub Actions_
+- Creative Commons Zero v1.0 Universal
+   - No Copyright
+   - Dedicating work to public
+   - Work can be copied, repurposed, and distributed without seeking permission from the creator.
+- MIT License
+   - Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+   - Open Source GPL License
+   - Cannot distribute closed source versions.
+- I will be using the Open Source MIT license allows users to make modifications to my work, as well as requiring preservation of copyright and license notices.
+- For our team repo, we are choosing the Open Source MIT license, we will allow using the code from GitHub to be used freely only to make and distribute closed source versions.

 **Safe Computing (5.6)**

 _5.6.1_